Prosecutor drops groping charge against former NY Gov. Cuomo

 ALBANY, N.Y.
-(AP) — Former New York Gov. Andrew Cuomo won't face criminal prosecution over an allegation that he fondled an aide, after a prosecutor said Tuesday he was dropping the case because he couldn't prove it.
+(AP) — Former New York Gov. Andrew Cuomo won't face criminal prosecution over an allegation that he fondled an aide after a prosecutor said Tuesday he couldn't prove the case.

-Three days before the Democratic ex-governor was due to answer the misdemeanor charge in court, Albany County District Attorney David Soares said he was asking that a criminal complaint that the county sheriff filed in October be dismissed.
+Three days before the Democratic ex-governor was due to answer the misdemeanor charge in court, Albany County District Attorney David Soares asked a judge to dismiss a criminal complaint that the county sheriff filed in October.

 “While we found the complainant in this case cooperative and credible, after review of all the available evidence, we have concluded that we cannot meet our burden at trial,” Soares said in a statement, adding that he was “deeply troubled” by the allegation.

-Soares, a Democrat, had previously suggested that the forcible touching complaint was problematic.

-“While many have an opinion regarding the allegations against the former governor, the Albany County DA’s Office is the only one who has a burden to prove the elements of a crime beyond a reasonable doubt," Soares said Monday.
+In a letter to the judge, he said “statutory elements of New York law make this case impossible to prove."
+He added that multiple government inquiries into Cuomo's conduct had created “technical and procedural hurdles” regarding prosecutors' obligations to disclose evidence to the defense.

+Soares said his office considered other potential criminal charges, but none fit the allegations.

-Cuomo, who has vehemently denied the allegation, had no immediate comment on the development.
-It was first reported by The Times-Union of Albany.
+Cuomo, who has vehemently denied the allegation, had no immediate comment on the development, first reported by The Times-Union of Albany.

-The complaint did not name the woman, but she has identified herself as Brittany Commisso.
-She was one of Cuomo’s executive assistants before he resigned amid sexual misconduct allegations in August.
+The charges against Cuomo were based on allegations by Brittany Commisso, one of the governor's executive assistants before he resigned amid sexual misconduct allegations in August.

 “The only thing she has any power over is her resolution to continue to speak the truth and seek justice in an appropriate civil action, which she will do in due course,” he added.

 Her testimony was included in a report, released in August by Democratic state Attorney General Letitia James, that concluded Cuomo sexually harassed 11 women.
-Cuomo announced his resignation a week after the release of the report, which he has attacked as inaccurate and biased.
+Cuomo announced his resignation a week after the report's release, which he's attacked as inaccurate and biased.

-Cuomo told them he would “have to lose my mind” to do "such a thing.

-"It would be an act of insanity to touch a woman’s breast and make myself vulnerable to a woman for such an accusation,” Cuomo said.
+Cuomo denied that he had groped her, telling the attorney general's investigators “it would be an act of insanity to touch a woman’s breast and make myself vulnerable to a woman for such an accusation.”

-Cuomo attorney Rita Glavin has said that Commisso had an “evolving version” of what happened.
+Cuomo attorney Rita Glavin has said Commisso had an “evolving version” of what happened.

 In October, Albany County Sheriff Craig Apple’s office filed a criminal complaint against Cuomo in connection with Commisso’s allegation.

 Apple has said the court paperwork was processed quickly, before he had a chance to consult with the district attorney.
-But he said he was confident in the strength of the case.
+But he said he was confident in the case's strength.

 The Associated Press doesn’t identify people who say they have been sexually assaulted unless they decide to tell their stories publicly, as Commisso has done in interviews.

-Several prosecutors around the state launched investigations after the attorney general’s report.

-The development in Albany comes after two prosecutors in the New York City suburbs separately announced that Cuomo would not face criminal charges for allegations involving other women.
+The development in Albany comes after two prosecutors in New York City suburbs separately announced Cuomo wouldn’t face criminal charges for allegations involving other women.

 A Long Island prosecutor announced on Dec.
 23 that there would be no charges after a state trooper on Cuomo’s security detail told state investigators that he ran his hand across her abdomen at an event at Belmont Park in September 2019.